GuillermoFidalgo/wbmcrawlr/README.md

 ## Prerequisites

-Setup your CERN Grid User Certificate as instructed in the cernrequests package:
+If you are not within the CERN GPN, setup your CERN Grid User Certificate as instructed in the cernrequests package:

 - https://github.com/ptrstn/cernrequests#prerequisites